-For Sport and Recreation, assessment from Units 3 and 4 is used to determine the student's exit result, and consists of four instruments, including:
+For Sport and Recreation, students will complete four units across Years 11 and 12.
+Units 1 and 2 will mirror Units 3 and 4 assessment.
+Assessment from Units 3 and 4 is used to determine the student's exit result, and consists of four instruments, including:

-- one project (annotated records of the performance is also required) - one investigation, extended response or examination.
+- Two projects (annotated records of the performance is also required) - Two performances

-Project Investigation Extended response Performance Examination A response to a single task, situation and/or scenario.
-A response that includes locating and using information beyond students' own knowledge and the data they have been given.
-A technique that assesses the interpretation, analysis/examination and/or evaluation of ideas and information in provided stimulus materials.
+Project Performance A response to a single task, situation and/or scenario.
 A response involves the application of identified skill/s when responding to a task that involves solving a problem, providing a solution, providing instruction or conveying meaning or intent.
-A response that answers a number of provided questions, scenarios and/or problems.
-At least two different components from the following: • written: 500-900 words • spoken: 2 / 2 -3 / 2 minutes Presented in one of the following modes: written: 600-1000 words spoken: 3-4 minutes multimodal: 4-7 minutes.
-Presented in one of the following modes: • written: 600-1000 words • spoken: 3-4 minutes • multimodal: 4-7 minutes. • 2-4 minutes 60-90 minutes 50-250 words per item multimodal: 3-6 minutes performance: 2- Evidence must incl to performance. ude annotated records that cle arly identify the application of standards 4 minutes.
+At least two different components from the following: • written: 500-900 words, • spoken: 2 / 2 -3 / 2 minutes • multimodal: 3-6 minutes • performance: 2-4 minutes. • 2-4 minutes

-Students must achieve a 'C' or higher in Year 10 CPE.
+Students must achieved a 'C' or higher in Year 10 HPE.